 - It is the policy of AMP PD to make analyzed data available to investigators as quickly as possible.
 Data analysis for the AMP PD Project is expected to take years as methods for data analysis evolve.
 Therefore, I understand that any curated data and/or results that I access might be preliminary.
 Finally, because “preliminary data” will be posted on the database, in the event that I download data from the AMP PD Knowledge Platform for the purposes of analysis and future publication in the form of abstracts, manuscripts, or other publications, I will (a) note in such abstracts, manuscripts, or other publications the defined version of the data used in my analysis and the date of download, (b) prior to my submission of any material for publication, do due diligence to check the AMP PD Knowledge Platform to determine if updated data is available, and (c) if the data is updated, note in such material for publication that the data has been updated in the AMP PD Knowledge Platform.

-- I will have access to de-identified data and will not attempt to establish the identity of, nor attempt to contact, any of the subjects included in the BioFIND Clinical Study, The Harvard Biomarker Study (HBS), Parkinson’s Progression Markers Initiative (PPMI), or the Parkinson’s Disease Biomarkers Program (PDBP) or subjects from any other studies (collectively, the “Studies”), the data from which is added to the AMP PD Knowledge Platform.
+- I will have access to de-identified data and will not attempt to establish the identity of, nor attempt to contact, any of the subjects included in The Michael J. Fox Foundation (MJFF) and National Institutes of Neurological Disorders and Stroke (NINDS) BioFIND study, Harvard Biomarkers Study (HBS), the NIA International Lewy Body Dementia Genetics Consortium Genome Sequencing in Lewy body dementia case-control cohort (LBD), the MJFF LRRK2 Cohort Consortium (LCC), the NINDS Parkinson's disease Biomarkers Program (PDBP), MJFF Parkinson’s Progression Markers Initiative (PPMI), and the NINDS Study of Isradipine as a Disease Modifying Agent in Subjects With Early Parkinson Disease, Phase 3 (STEADY-PD3), or subjects from any other studies (collectively, the “Studies”), the data from which is added to the AMP PD Knowledge Portal.

 - I will not attempt to directly contact the cohort Principal Investigators (PIs) or staff associated with the Studies concerning additional information regarding individual subjects, provided that, for clarity, contacts that are not specifically related to individual subjects are permitted.